mael-insa/d7020e_lab3_mael/examples/EX3_README.md

 Although the device has a trivial specification, the example show that we can both create a model of a specification and verify that an application (in this case `device_test`) is correctly using the hardware model.

-Now, have a look at the errata for the 52840 v3 (a 40 page document), and you will find numerous examples where design errors have slipped through testing.
+Now, have a look at the errata for the [52840 v3 Errata](https://docs.nordicsemi.com/bundle/errata_nRF52840_Rev3/page/ERR/nRF52840/Rev3/latest/err_840.html) (a 40 page document), and you will find numerous examples where design errors have slipped through testing.
 Notice, this is the 3rd revision in production and the 7th iteration of the chip including Engineering samples.
 Still it takes 40 pages to list the remaining bugs and suggest mitigations.

+So, why are the chips produces still broken?
+(Nordic knows what's wrong, right...)
+There are numerous reasons, one is cost (taping out a new chip is costly), but more importantly, customers (product owners) are already chipping products based on the broken chips (and learned to live with them).
+Juggling firmware in a C/C++ based firmware workflow is already a scary proposition - adding further complexity by taking fine grained chip versioning (stepping) into account would make the situation even worse.
+Thus, for a customer it is typically "safer" to live with the bugs than to maintain different firmware functionality dependent on chip version.
+(If it ain't totally broken - don't fix it.)
+This is of course far from ideal as the performance suffers (not being able to utilize the device to its full potential, moreover, the mitigations (software workarounds), may impose further overhead).

-The approach we have taken here focus the functional properties modelled as state and state transitions, and as such does not cover extra functional properties, such as electrical properties and timely behavior.
-However, at glance, a majority of the bugs listed seems to relate functional behavior.
+Notice here: The verification approach we have taken here focus the functional properties modelled as state and state transitions, and as such does not cover extra functional properties, such as electrical properties and timely behavior.
+However, at glance, a majority of the bugs listed in the errata relates functional behavior.
 Have a look yourself:

 ```
 RTC: Register values invalid